WHY DO CATS HATE WATER?

 DO ALL CATS HATE WATER?

-From ancient Egypt to modern 2021, one thing has stayed the same: cats aren’t fans of water.
-However, once we start diving into the question of “why do cats hate water?” it’s totally understandable.
-After all, who would want to go from being a fluffy ball to a soggy and wet mess?
-Not us!
+From ancient Egypt to modern times, one constant remains: cats aren't typically fans of water.
+Delving into the question of "why do cats hate water?" reveals an understandable aspect of their nature.
+After all, who wouldn't hesitate to go from a fluffy, dry state to a soggy and wet mess?
+Certainly not us!